fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

     ![](./Media/Lab1-Image03.png)

+4. Once the RDP file is downloaded, click on it to establish an RDP connection with ADPDesktop

+5. User the following credentials to authenticate:
+    <br>- **User Name**: ADPAdmin
+    <br>- **Password**: P@ssw0rd123!

-4. If connected successfully using RDP, skip this step and go to the next section.
+6. If you connected successfully using RDP, skip this step and go to the next section.
 If you faced any connectivity issues connecting via Remote Desktop Protocol (RDP), you can try connect via Azure Bastion by clicking the **Bastion** tab and providing the credentials indicated in the next section.
 This will open a new browser tab with the remote connection via SSL and HTML5.

     ![](./Media/Lab1-Image54.png)